lue-bird/lau/README.md

 ## considering (so might never be part of the language)

   - uis written in lau where interacting with the outside world is simple and safe which you can even embed in lau code itself
+  - relations adding its defined parameter (one level deep, so without variables) as an argument
+  - relation pinning
   - you don't need to worry about caching and many other optimizations due to laziness
   - identification not by name internally (so that switching languages is easier, renaming is not a breaking change and names can overlap)
   - a story for exhaustive case handling (current workaround with giving value lookup might be a bit rough?)